top of page

 Practice Makes Perfect!

 Please take fire drills seriously!
-We appreciate that nobody likes interrupting their work day with a drill, especially when the weather is poor and you are congregating in the car park, but memorising escape routes saves lives.
-At Veteran Fire Safety, our training can include specific evacuation procedures if you require it, and will be tailored to the type of business that you run (for example, a school, a hotel, or a factory).
-For more information on our training courses you can contact us here.
+We understand that disrupting your workday for a drill is not ideal, especially in bad weather when you're gathering in the parking lot, but knowing escape routes is crucial for saving lives.
+At Veteran Fire Safety, our training can include specific evacuation procedures tailored to your type of business, whether it's a school, hotel, or factory.
+For more information on our training courses, you can contact us here.